MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 - `/evaluation`: All the logs and scripts used for evaluating the tool
 - `/example-service`: A sample distributed system used to demonstrate the tool

+### What I Learned From My Project ⭐

+Other than obviously learning a lot about the topics I was researching, I would say that this project taught me a lot about how to approach research projects in general.

+Simple things like how to more effectively read academic papers, how to structure a research paper, and how to evaluate the success of a research project are all skills that I developed through this experience.

+In trying to produce a report of publishable quality, I also learned a lot about the "game" of academic publishing, like finding the right conferences to submit to and how to navigate the peer review process.

+### What I Would Do Differently ⭐

+My biggest regret with my honours project was NOT considering how I would evaluate the success of my project from the beginning.

+Anyone can have a new idea or build a new tool, but to make a meaningful contribution to the field, you need to demonstrate that your idea or tool is effective in practice.

+Unfortunately, my idea was one that would be best evaluated through user studies with real developers, which I did not have the time or resources to conduct within the scope of my honours project.

 ## Conclusion

 Completing my honours project was one of the most rewarding experiences of my undergraduate degree.